-We just can’t comprehend data like AI can – that’s the main theme running through this series.
+We just can’t comprehend data as AI can – that’s the main theme running through this series.
 In this, the third and final post of a series on uncovering hidden opportunities using AI analytics, we’ll discuss the shortcomings of dashboard tools, and how traditional business intelligence (BI) tools built upon dashboards can’t keep up with the speed of your business because they provide “too little, too late” when it comes to the information you actually need: real-time, actionable insights.
 Let’s breakdown the specific shortcomings of these big data dashboards, and demonstrate how an autonomous AI analytics solution fills the need that traditional tools simply cannot meet.

 The fatal flaws of Big Data dashboards

 None of the visualizations on the dashboard are actionable.